Energy

 Explore Southern California's energy landscape through the map below.

 We need 1 million acres of land to have enough solar to power California.
-We think that its possible for Southern California and the Central Valley to team up for an AGRIVOLTAICS buildout.
+We think that it's possible for Southern California and the Central Valley to team up for an AGRIVOLTAICS buildout.
 This means putting solar panels on top of farmland, bringing multiple benefits to biodiversity, farmers, crops, water, labor and food systems.
+The trick, as always, is to bring everyone to the table BEFORE you propose a project: conservation biologists, farmers, energy people, solar companies.
+It can happen without creating energy sprawl and destroying habitat, right when our crops need it most.
 Read more about agrivoltaics on the Food: Agriculture and Farmland page.
 More to come on this soon.

 SoCal Energy at a Glance